Browse Autumn House Press' complete catalog of fine poetry and fiction.

 Andrea Hollander

-Andrea Hollander (formerly Andrea Hollander Budy) is the author of three chapbooks and three previous full-length poetry collections.
+Andrea Hollander (formerly Andrea Hollander Budy) is the author of three chapbooks and four full-length poetry collections.
 Her honors include the Nicholas Roerich Poetry Prize, the D. H. Lawrence Fellowship, a Pushcart Prize for prose memoir, two poetry fellowships from the National Endowment for the Arts, and two from the Arkansas Arts Council.
 For twenty-two years Hollander was the Writer-in-Residence at Lyon College, where she received the Lamar Williamson Prize for Excellence in Teaching.
-Now a resident of Portland, Oregon, she is the recipient of a 2013 Oregon Literary Fellowship.
+Now a resident of Portland, Oregon, she is the recipient of a 2013 Oregon Literary Fellowship and a finalist for the 2014 Oregon Book Award.

 Robert Isenberg